1. DESIGNATIONS: For the remainder of this contract the terms Landlord, MPP, and My Provo Property, LLC are interchangeable as are Tenant and Student.

 30. DAMAGE LIABILITY: MPP and Landlord will not be liable for any damages or losses to person or property caused by any tenant or any other person including, but not limited to, any theft, burglary, assault, vandalism or other crimes.
 MPP shall not be liable for personal injury or for damages to or loss of tenant’s personal property (furniture, jewelry, clothing, etc.) or tenant from fire, flood, water leaks, theft, rain, hail, ice, snow, smoke, structural or electrical problems, explosions, interruptions of utilities or acts of God.
 MPP strongly recommends that tenants secure renters insurance to protect against all of the above occurrences.
 Because of the nature of student housing, MPP does not guarantee the reputation or conduct of any tenant.
 Tenant is responsible for their own safety and is encouraged to secure personal property and valuables.
 MPP shall not be liable for any actions of any tenants.

-32. SECURITY DEPOSIT TERMS: In the case of forfeiture of security deposit for any reason mentioned in this contract, “security deposit” will include both the initial deposit indicated on the contract as well as the first and last months payment made in advance of tenancy.
-Any fees, charges, or penalties incurred concurrent with or after the forfeiture of the security deposit will be charged directly to the tenant and will not be deducted from the forfeited security deposit.
+32. SECURITY DEPOSIT TERMS: Any fees, charges, or penalties incurred concurrent with or after the forfeiture of the security deposit will be charged directly to the tenant and will not be deducted from the forfeited security deposit.
 Deposit refunds may be delayed due to cleaning and damage repairs, and will be issued within the reasonable timeframe after the final utility bill is received.
 In the case of a tenant selling their contract, if the new incoming tenant is dissatisfied with the cleaning, the security deposit refund may be delayed until a resolution is made.
 If the deposit statement and/or refund is lost in the mail, tenant assumes responsibility for the stop payment fee if a new check is issued – please be sure your forwarding address is correct to avoid this problem.
 Any charges/fees that exceed the security deposit amount after check-out will be billed directly to the tenant.
 Unpaid fees will be sent to collections.